 Rhode Island Reds are under foot friendly.
 They are social and have no problems with being picked up and carried around.
 They are a good production breed and are known to lay lots of good sized brown eggs.
 When crossed to the Cream Legbars we got nice sized birds laying sea green eggs.

 Our Silverudds Blue are our best layers.
 They lay well in the extreme heat of our Texas summers when the others quit.
 Production does slow during our mild winters as the birds are usually molting.
 Crossing the Rhode Island Reds to the Silverudds Blue gave me black chicks with a rusty red on their face and head.
 As they grew they developed some beautiful lacing, mainly on the front part of the bird.
 We are still growing these first birds out as we approach the start of 2020, but they look like they are going to be very attractive birds when mature.
-We are expecting eggs in light to medium sage in color.
-Many of our Silverudds Blue have speckles on their eggs... fingers crossed these girls also have some speckles.
+The RIR girls are in with homozygous roosters so will be olive eggers.
+The girls are laying eggs in light to medium sage in color.
+Many of our Silverudds Blue have speckles on their eggs... and they often show up in this cross..